dndworld/dndworld.github.io/tips/becoming-staff.md

     - Especially for role names, staff names, and lore-related names
 - Using the wrong application format
     - For staff, please use the one in `#staff-guide`
-- Not using the application format at all
+- Not using the application form at all
     - If you send a FanMail saying “I’d like to apply for staff!” you will be directed to `#staff-roles`
 - Not filling out all fields in an application